yeaon615/test_0623/docs/usage.md

-The workflow of deconvolution by DeSide consists of three steps_:
+The workflow of deconvolution by DeSide consists of three steps:

 1. DeSide Simulation
 2. DeSide Training